Direct linearisation approach to discrete integrable systems associated with $\mathbb{Z}_\mathcal{N}$ graded Lax pairs: Introduction

-The quadrilateral \ac{KdV}-type equations and 9-point \ac{BSQ} systems are integrable in the sense of the so-called \ac{MDC} property (i.e. a \ac{PDeltaE} can be consistently embedded into a higher-dimensional lattice space, see e.g. Doliwa and Santini \cite{DS97}, Nijhoff and Walker \cite{NW01}, and also Adler, Bobenko and Suris \cite{ABS03}).
+The quadrilateral \ac{KdV}-type equations and 9-point \ac{BSQ} systems are integrable in the sense of the so-called \ac{MDC} property (i.e. a \ac{PDeltaE} can be consistently embedded into a higher-dimensional lattice space, see e.g. Doliwa and Santini \cite{DS97}, Nijhoff and Walker \cite{NW01}, and also Bobenko and Suris \cite{BS02}).
 The \ac{MDC} of the integrable quadrilateral equations is often presented as the \ac{CAC} phenomenon, namely embedding a quadrilateral equation into a cube and showing the compatibility of equations defined on different faces, see e.g. \cite{HJN16}.
-However, there still exist integrable lattice models such as the discrete \ac{sG} equation not passing the \ac{CAC} test.
-The integrability of these equations relies on a more general \ac{MDC} property, namely the \ac{MDC} deep down describes the existence of infinitely many commuting flows of a difference equation.
-To be more precise, an integrable discrete equation is compatible with not only its discrete symmetries, but also its semi-discrete (semi-discrete hierarchy) and continuous symmetries (i.e. the continuous hierarchy); in other words, discrete and continuous flow variables are on the same footing, and the consistency is guaranteed by a unified solution structure behind all the equations, see \cite{Fu17b}.
+However, the verification of the \ac{CAC} property is sometimes subtle.
+The famous discrete \ac{sG} equation is a typical example -- one must consider simultaneously the discrete \ac{sG} and the discrete modified \ac{KdV} on a cube, rather than verify its consistency directly; to be more precise, we have the discrete {sG} on the top and bottom faces and the discrete modified \ac{KdV} on the four side faces on a single cube.
+In other words, the discrete mKdV and sG flows commute.
+Therefore, the key point behind the \ac{MDC} property is actually the existence of infinitely many commuting discrete flows of a difference equation, which in turn results in the integrability (e.g. existence of a Lax pair, see \cite{Nij02,BS02}) of a difference equation.
+More generally, an integrable discrete equation is compatible with not only its discrete symmetries, but also its semi-discrete (semi-discrete hierarchy) and continuous symmetries (i.e. the continuous hierarchy); in other words, discrete and continuous flow variables are on the same footing, and the consistency is guaranteed by a unified solution structure behind all the equations, see \cite{Fu17b}.